 - Kids aged 4-6 can help you do everything above, plus cook the black beans and rice, shred the beef, and slice the plantain.

-- Kids aged 7-10+ can help you do everything above, plus prepare homemade salsa if using, as well as fry the plantains
+- Kids aged 7-10+ can help you do everything above, plus prepare homemade pineapple salsa, as well as fry the plantains

 *Please note that these recommendations are generalized, and to please use your personal discretion with your child’s skill level.
 And always, always supervise!
 Read more about how to have your children help you in the kitchen.